 Day 3-4: Bolita Rainforest Hostel | Corcovado National Park

 At Bolita you can spend a few days away from civilization in the middle of the jungle, relaxing and hiking.
 The Bolita Rainforest Hostel is exactly the right address for this and at the same time a cheap alternative to the Corcovado National Park.
-You can find all the information in the detailed travel report on our jungle adventure.
 You should spend at least 2 days here (rather more) to experience the numerous hiking trails and the incredibly beautiful nature.

 The Corcovado National Park is clearly one of the most beautiful national parks in Costa Rica.
 However, we were deterred by the horrendous prices of about 100 Euro per person per day.
 That’s about how much the entrance fee plus (obligatory) guide costs per person.
 But we did not want to spend this money.
 After our experiences in the jungle of Sumatra we knew that it is much cooler to walk alone through the jungle.
 So after some research we found the Bolita.